 All green!
 Since there are no vulnerabilites here, you can click through to check out the stats for the lines of code:

-Back on the Routes page, you can also find the URL for the user interface of your freshly installed Example Loyalty app.
+Back on the Routes page, you can also find the URL for the user interface of your freshly installed Example Bank app.
 For the

 After practicing with this example, you can explore ideas for using pipelines in your own installations!